axelvaldez/radical-companies/_posts/rFiction/First of Earth/E02-Sweet-Home-Chicago.markdown

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">The Boss</h1>
  <p>“Funny, the language they use,” Sammie said, “It’s all so self-important and it must be meant to make people feel bad for always falling short of their idealized new man.
 They published some kind of a rant and at the end justified the whole thing with ‘this is simply for your damn good’.
 Who’d come up with something like that?”</p>
  <p>“Yes, not very convincing,” Kiki chuckled.
 Then she added, “It’s something that good ole’ Vic would say.”
 Sammie stopped what she was doing and she asked, “Did you just say Boswell?
 Vic Boswell?”
-Kiki snickers, “Umhum… I am sure you have deep memories of him.”
+Kiki snickers, “Umhum&hellip; I am sure you have deep memories of him.”
 When she noticed the silence, she turned to Sammie and something was definitely not right with her.
 “Are you OK?
 Why did you ask?”</p>
  <p>“Kiki, I think Vic is the Boss!”</p>
  <p>After a moment of hesitation, Kiki broke out laughing.
 “Oh, for crying out loud, Samantha Bellamy, that’d be way, way too obvious.
 BOSS-well, really?
 No way!”</p>